-If you have the SQL sa user, you can use this user to install ALM.
-If you are unable to use the SQL sa user due to security reasons, it is recommended that your database administrator create an ALM database administrative user, for example td_db_admin, with the specific privileges required to install ALM.
+If you have the SQL sa login, you can use it to install ALM.
+If you are unable to use the SQL sa login due to security reasons, it is recommended that your database administrator create an ALM database administrative login, for example td_db_admin, with the specific privileges required to install ALM.

-The td_db_admin user must have the Database Creators role.
-You must also grant the td_db_admin user the Security Administrators role, which allows the td_db_admin user to create and add the td user with only those privileges required for running ALM.
+The td_db_admin login must have the Database Creators role.
+You must also grant the td_db_admin login the Security Administrators role.
+This allows the td_db_admin login to create and add the td user with only those privileges required for running ALM, and to run the Maintain Project activities, such as Verify, Repair, and Update.

-To create an ALM database administrative user on a Microsoft SQL Server:
+To create an ALM database administrative login on a Microsoft SQL Server:

 - 1. Open the SQL Server Management Studio. - 2.
-In the Object Explorer pane, under the ALM database server, expand the Security folder. - 3.
-Right-click the Logins folder, and select New Login. - 4.
-Type td_db_admin as the user name, and select the authentication type (enter password if necessary). - 5.
+In the Object Explorer pane, under the ALM database server, expand the Security folder.

+- 3. Right-click the Logins folder, and select New Login. - 4.
+Type td_db_admin as the login name, and select the authentication type (enter password if necessary). - 5.
 Click the Server Roles tab, and select the dbcreator and securityadmin options. - 6.
 Click OK.

-To test the ALM database administrative user (SQL Server Authentication):
+To test the ALM database administrative login after connecting via this login (SQL Server Authentication):